See also our articles on Cutting Out at Idle

 Rob Boardman suggested the use of NGK plugs to help with the hesitation problem - NGK is the world's biggest manufacturer of spark plugs.
 In the VW they are reported to have a greater tolerance to the changes in cylinder head temperature changes - that is, they have a good "heat range."

-I now use NGKs with great success, after they were recommended to me by a VW mechanic with well over 20 years experience.
+After getting twon Bosch plugs which wete bad out-of-the-box (and it was a difficult diagnosis as they only failed when the engine was fully warmed up), I now use NGKs with great success, after they were recommended to me by a VW mechanic with well over 20 years experience.
 The correct NGK plug is a B5HS for the 1/2-inch heads, and B5ES for the 3/4-inch heads (Type 4s, and replacement new factory heads from Brazil/Mexico for beetles).

 If you can find the 'grooved electrode' type, the numbers are B5HY, and B5EY.
 The grooved center electrode is supposed to generate the spark at the sides of the electrode, rather than burying it in the gap - better at lighting lean mixtures, and better at propagating the flame.
 The grooved plugs could conceivably reduce the 009 distributor flat spot a bit.